 Lomba de São Pedro is located in the calm northeastern

-part of the island, where the main livelihood is
+part of São Miguel, where the main livelihood is

-There, at the steep coast between Maia and Nordeste, you
+There, at the steep coast between Porto Formoso and Nordeste, you

-will find various hiking trails, which fortunately are
+will find the greater part of the island`s hiking trails, which fortunately are

 The highest peak of São Miguel - Pico da Vara - is

 very close, as well as the natural reserve around the